-Luxury vinyl tile (LVT) is a highly regarded flooring option as it provides numerous advantages, including durability, low maintenance, and cost.
+Luxury vinyl tile (LVT) is a highly regarded flooring option as it provides numerous advantages, including durability, low maintenance, and affordability.
 As one of the most popular flooring kinds, LVT is a modern, stylish and cost-effective flooring solution that can provide an alternative, even to some of the most expensive flooring options available.
 When it comes to flooring, luxury vinyl floors cannot be beaten, and are a great flooring option for both residential and commercial settings.

-Luxury vinyl tile flooring is much more superior than standard vinyl flooring on a roll because of its ability to closely mimic the look of real materials such as wood, porcelain, or stone.
+Luxury vinyl tile flooring is much superior to standard vinyl flooring on a roll because of its ability to closely mimic the look of real materials such as wood, porcelain, or stone.

-Luxury vinyl tile flooring is typically thinner, but far more durable than other forms of sheet vinyl flooring and resembles classic hardwood or stone in appearance.
-It achieves this similarity by having a surface layer with a detailed image of actual wood or stone, with a mix of textures that replicate the real materials.
+Luxury vinyl tile flooring is typically far more durable than other forms of sheet vinyl flooring and resembles classic hardwood or stone in appearance.
+It achieves this similarity by having a surface layer with a detailed image of actual wood or stone, with a mix of grain or textured patterns that replicate the real materials.

-Customers can assist protection of the wear layer by putting protective felt to the bottom of furniture, and moving heavy items using sliders.
+Customers can assist protection of the wear layer by putting protective felt on the bottom of furniture and moving items, like heavy appliances, using sliders.

 While it is recommended that you use the manufacturer’s products for cleaning and maintaining the floor; if you are planning on using any all-purpose cleaning product, make sure it is safe to use on LVT.
 You can always ask your manufacturer for advice on vinyl flooring care and upkeep.